 Tacoma Rainiers Game Notes: at Sacramento

+SLUGGING (TAYLOR'S VERSION): After being optioned to Tacoma on June 1, outfielder Taylor Trammell slugged .521 (10 HR) with a .900 OPS (28 RBI, 28 BB, 26 R)...he played in 37 games for Tacoma after June 4, and 18 of his 38 hits in that span went for extra bases (eight doubles).
+Trammell was recalled by Seattle on Saturday.

-GRAND OPENING, GRAND CLOSING: The Rainiers have hit 20 home runs in the first inning this season, equal to Salt Lake for most in the PCL.
-Tacoma's 11 HR in the ninth inning are tied for most in the PCL with Sacramento and OKC.
+GRAND OPENING, GRAND CLOSING: The Rainiers have hit 20 home runs in the first inning this season, equal to Las Vegas and Salt Lake for most in the Pacific Coast League.
+Tacoma's 11 homers in the ninth inning are tied for most in the PCL with Sacramento and Oklahoma City.

-WHAT A BUNCH OF HOMERS: Tacoma has hit 45 home runs over their last 23 games, and the Rainiers' 73 total home runs with at least one runner on base are the most in Triple-A, by four (Las Vegas, 69).
+WHAT A BUNCH OF HOMERS: Tacoma has hit 45 home runs over their last 25 games, and the Rainiers' 73 total home runs with at least one runner on base are the most in Triple-A (LV, 72).

-BUH-LAK-EH: Tacoma lefty Blake Weiman has worked 10 consecutive scoreless outings since June 18, striking out 12 batters over 13.0 IP; Weiman has issued only one walk during this span (9 H, 0.77 WHIP, .188 BAA).
+BUH-LAK-EH: Tacoma lefty Blake Weiman has worked 11 consecutive scoreless outings since June 18, striking out 13 batters over 13.2 IP; Weiman has issued only one walk during this span (11 H, 0.88 WHIP).

-KO-SIGN: Rainiers right-hander Stephen Kolek is excelling in a long relief role, and has gone scoreless in six of his last seven appearances.
-Kolek has allowed only one run during his last 12.1 IP since June 21 (0.73 ERA), with 12 strikeouts.
-Kolek's WHIP is 0.81 (5 H, 5 BB) during this span, while holding batters to a .128 average.
-He's throwing 66% of his pitches for strikes during this stretch.
+KO-SIGN: Rainiers right-hander Stephen Kolek is excelling in a long relief role, and has gone scoreless in six of his last eight appearances.
+Kolek has allowed only two (earned) runs during his last 14.1 IP since June 21 (1.26 ERA), with 15 strikeouts.
+Kolek's WHIP is 0.98 (8 H, 6 BB) during this span, while holding batters to a .170 average.
+He's throwing 67% of his pitches for strikes during this stretch.

-SCHEIN BRIGHT: Rainiers INFJake Scheiner leads all of Triple-A in both home runs (24) and RBI (82); his 71 runs scored are second at the level but are most in the Pacific Coast League...the PCL MVP candidate also ranks top three on the circuit in walks (58), extra-base hits (43) and total bases (178).
-Scheiner is batting .352 (37x105) with RISP (13 HR).
+SCHEIN BRIGHT: Rainiers INFJake Scheiner leads all of Triple-A in both home runs (24) and RBI (82); his 71 runs scored are second at the level but most in the Pacific Coast League...the PCL MVP candidate also ranks top four on the circuit in walks (58), extra-base hits (43) and total bases (178).
+Scheiner is batting .349 (37x106) with RISP (13 HR).
 His 82 RBI are already the most in a season for Tacoma since 2017, when Daniel Vogelbach drove in 83 runs.
-Stefen Romero had 85 RBI for the '16 Rainiers.
+Stefen Romero had 85 RBI for the 2016 Rainiers.

 YO...JAKE!: Rainiers 3B/1B Jake Scheiner hit his 24th home run (3-R) in game #82 of his Triple-A debut season on Tuesday, extending an already career-high total.
 He hit 21 homers last year at Double-A Arkansas.